 Television is basking in a protracted golden age.
 With the burgeoning landscape of innovative television productions, as well as reliable network stalwarts, becoming a TV actor can be both creatively fulfilling and financially lucrative.
-Whether you’re totally green or an experienced theater actor, breaking into the world of television is an endeavor replete with pitfalls, roadblocks, and misconceptions.
-Here’s everything you need to know to break into the world of television.
+Whether you’re an actor with no experience or a veteran theater actor, breaking into the world of television is an endeavor replete with pitfalls, roadblocks, and misconceptions.
+Here’s everything you need to know about how to get on TV.

 - Do I need training to act on TV?

-- What’s the difference between stage and screen acting?
+- The difference between stage and screen acting

-- What can I expect in an audition for a TV series?
+- How to prepare for an audition for a TV show

 - Do I need an agent to get on TV?